A characterisation of the category of compact Hausdorff spaces: Filtrality

+We call the bounded distributive lattice $L$ \emph{filtral} precisely when this map $\phi$ is an isomorphism of posets (and hence of bounded lattices).

-If $X$ is an object of a coherent category, we write $\B(X)$ for the Boolean center of the distributive lattice $\Sub{X}$.
-That is, $\B(X)$ is the set of complemented subobjects of $X$, and it carries a natural structure of Boolean algebra whose meets and joins are computed as in $\Sub{X}$.
-For any bounded lattice $L$, let $\F(L)$ be the set of all non-empty filters of $L$, partially ordered by reverse inclusion.
-It is not difficult to see that $\F(L)$ is again a bounded lattice, and it is distributive whenever $L$ is distributive. \begin{definition} An object $X$ of a coherent category $\C$ is \emph{filtral} if there exists a lattice isomorphism The category $\C$ is said to be \emph{filtral} if each of its objects is covered by a filtral one, i.e.\ for every $Y$ in $\C$ there is a regular epimorphism $X\epi Y$ with $X$ filtral. \end{definition} We start by recording the following observation, which will come handy in the proof of our main result.
-Recall that a \emph{co-frame} is a complete lattice $L$ satisfying, for every set $I$, the infinite distributive law
+If $X$ is an object of a coherent category, let us write $\B(X)$ as a short-hand for the unwieldy $\Ct(\Sub{X})$. \begin{definition} An object $X$ of a coherent category $\C$ is \emph{filtral} if $\Sub{X}$ is a filtral lattice.
+The category $\C$ is said to be \emph{filtral} if each of its objects is covered by a filtral one, i.e.\ for every $Y$ in $\C$ there is a regular epimorphism $X\epi Y$ with $X$ filtral. \end{definition} Recall that a \emph{co-frame} is a complete lattice $L$ satisfying, for every set $I$, the infinite distributive law